HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 Why should you measure it?

-Core Web Vitals are confirmed Google ranking factors.
+Core Web Vitals are confirmed by Google ranking factors.
 That’s a straightforward reason for every SEO to keep a close eye on them.
-On a more holistic note – measurement can show you areas to improve overall user experient on your site.
+On a more holistic note, measurement can show you areas to improve the overall user experience on your site.

 How to measure it?

 You can obtain a CWV report under “Experience” in Google Search Console or use Google’s Page Speed Insights tool for individual pages.
-You can check weekly or monthly, depending on your website and business type.
-The tool also shows you if your CWVs are ‘good’, ‘need improvement’, or ‘poor’.
+Depending on your website and business type, you can check weekly or monthly.
+The tool also shows if your CWVs are ‘good’, ‘need improvement’, or ‘poor’.

 6. Search visibility